 A hand-picked team of highly knowledgeable and experienced certified measurers gather for the actual scoring.

-ANY animal which ranks in the all-time top ten for that category is required to be sent to panel judging, else it will be removed from the Records.
+ANY animal which ranks in the all-time top five for that category is required to be sent to panel judging, else it will be removed from the Records.
 Naturally, any animal (pending world's record) whose initial entry score exceeds the current World’s Records for that species must be presented for Panel Judging before being acknowledged as a new World’s Record.

 POPE & YOUNG PANEL JUDGING EXPLAINED: